J-F-Liu/toolbox/Tool/Rust.md

 type := identifier | '?' | ''
 width := number | name$ | index$
 precision := number | name$ | index$
+{:#?} pretty-prints a structure with newlines and indentation

 The current mapping of types to traits is: